aronmorris/MasterTracker/README.md

 To run this android application on the phone, steps below are required:
 Note: you need android version 8.0.0 or higher on your phone.

-Step 1) Enable USB debugging
-The very first step is to enable USB debugging on your Android device.
-To do this follow these steps
-•	On your phone (or tablet) go to Settings=> About Phone
-•	Tap Build Number 7 times, after 7th time it will say You are now a developer You will notice Developer’s Options are now available Go to the Developer option and enable USB debugging

-Step 2: Install USB driver

-Next step is to install USB driver for your Android device.
-For this follow instructions from your device manufacturer.
-For example, to use Android smartphone of Sony, so  just downloaded Sony   USB driver from their official website.
+Step 1) Make sure that the Android phone is configured for USB file transers.
+You may also need to install usb drivers for your specific device folow the manufacturer steps to install those.For example, to use Android smartphone of Sony, so  just downloaded Sony   USB driver from their official website.
 If your device uses Google USB driver you can download from this link http://developer.android.com/sdk/win-usb.html.
 After installation you need to update it.
 Make sure your device is connected through a USB cable.
  Go to the Control Panel => Device Manager then locate and right click your Android device and click Update driver software.

 Note: Make sure your Android device is not sleeping while connected through USB cable.

+Step 2: Plug the device into the computer that has the MasterTracker application (app-debug.apk) downloaded

+Step 3: Transfer the MasterTracker APK (app-debug.apk) onto the device.

+Step 4: Once the transfer is complete, access the APK file via the Android File Manager

+Step 5: Select the APK file.
+Proceed when prompted for installation

-Step 3: Run your app
+Step 6: Run your app

-No you can run your Android app.
-Right click on the app and click Run.
-Or simply select run option from the tool bar menu in android studio IDE.
-A window Select Deployment Target will appear, and a list of available devices will appear.
-Choose your device and click OK.
-Android Studio will run your application in your Android device.